Personal Resource Center

 - If you need access to your equity fast, a HELOC likely makes the most sense because the approval and origination process is much easier and faster.
 This is great for things like home renovations or improvements.

-Bear in mind, cash-out refinancing and a HELOC are only two options for leveraging your home's equity.
-Other options, such as a home equity loan, might make more sense based on your financial situation.
-To help you decide what's best for you, talk to a trusted local banker or mortgage loan originator.
+Keep in mind, cash-out refinancing and a HELOC are only two options for leveraging your home's equity.
+To help you decide what's best for you, talk to a trusted local banker or mortgage loan originator near you.